Study in New Zealand

 QUALITY ASSURANCE

-The Government of New Zealand has set up nationally recognized processes of quality assurance to ensure that both the Government and individuals are investing in quality education, training and assessment.
-There are a number of government appointed authorities responsible for approving qualifications in New Zealand and for the quality that determines the delivery of qualifications.
+The Government of New Zealand has set up nationally recognized processes of quality assurance to ensure that both the Government and individuals are investing in quality education, training, and assessment.
+There are several government-appointed authorities responsible for approving qualifications in New Zealand and for the quality that determines the delivery of qualifications.
 These bodies are:

-• New Zealand Qualifications Authority (NZQA) which is responsible for approving and registering all courses and national qualifications offered at polytechnics and private training establishments.
+- New Zealand Qualifications Authority (NZQA) is responsible for approving and registering all courses and national qualifications offered at polytechnics and private training establishments.

-• New Zealand Vice-Chancellor’s Committee (NZVCC) which is responsible for approving all diplomas, undergraduate and graduate programmes offered by New Zealand universities.
+- New Zealand Vice-Chancellors’ Committee (NZVCC) is responsible for approving all diplomas, undergraduate and graduate programmes offered by New Zealand universities.

 INTAKES